rpellerin/dotfiles/README.md

 - In `Window Manager` > `Keyboard`, set the keyboard shortcuts (_Tile window to the x_, _Show desktop_).
 - In `Screensaver`:

   - In the tab "Screensaver", enable the screensaver.
-Pick the "Blank Screen" option, and changes its settings to 10 seconds for "put display to sleep after" and 20 seconds for "switch display off after".
+Pick the "Blank Screen" option, and changes its settings to 10 seconds for "After blanking, put display to sleep after" and "Never" for "After sleeping, switch display off after".
 Active the screensaver when computer is idle after 1 minutes.
 Check "Inhibit screensaver for fullscreen applications".
   - In the tab "Lock Screen", enable everything except "On Screen Keyboard" and "Logout".

 - In `Display`, in the tab `Advanced`, create a profile for when connected to a TV for instance, and enable both `Configure new displays when connected` and `Automatically enable profiles when new display is connected`